Kispert leads No. 1 Gonzaga past San Francisco 85-62 - WHIZ News

 Joel Ayayi added 18 points and Andrew Nembhard had 14 for Gonzaga (10-0, 1-0), which has won 44 consecutive home games — the longest streak in the nation.
 Drew Timme had 10 points and 11 rebounds.

-Jamaree Bouyea scored 18 for San Francisco (7-5, 1-1), which has lost 20 consecutive games to Gonzaga since 2012.
-The Dons were undone by poor shooting in the second half.
+Jamaree Bouyea scored 18 points for San Francisco (7-5, 1-1), which has lost 20 consecutive games to Gonzaga since 2012.
 Dzmitry Ryuny added 11 points.

 Both teams shot well in the first half.
 San Francisco took a 14-13 lead, but the Zags replied with a 12-2 run to go up 25-16.

 San Francisco cut the lead to three several times.
-But the Zags closed with a 9-0 spurt, and Kispert’s 3-pointer at the buzzer gave the Bulldogs a 47-37 halftime lead.
+But the Zags closed with a 9-0 spurt, including Kispert’s long 3-pointer at the buzzer that gave the Bulldogs a 47-37 halftime lead.

+Few said his team took too many quick shots in the first half, which allowed San Francisco to stay close.

+“We didn’t make them guard us,” Few said.
+“That was a heck of a shot by Corey going into the half.”

 The Zags scored the first seven points of the second half to complete a 16-0 run and led 54-37.